We’re living in an extremely rich era for what concerns sustainable interior design.

 1.Chair (Cork 05 by Gervasoni) (opened in a new window/tab)

-The Cork 05 chair is made entirely out of cork, a material that is harvested from the bark of the cork oak without damaging the tree, that regenerates and allows a new cork extraction after around 10 years.
+Cork 05 is a chair made entirely out of cork, a material that is harvested from the bark of the cork oak without damaging the tree.

 2.Pendant light (Sfera by Bottega Intreccio) (opened in a new window/tab)

-The Sfera lampshade is made of carefully selected wicker coming from bamboo processing.
+Sfera is a lampshade made of carefully selected wicker coming from bamboo processing.
 The wicker is patiently handwoven and the production of one lamp takes around 7 hours.

 3.Cushions (Hammam and Oxford Stripe by Weaver Green) (opened in a new window/tab)